SondreHauk/TTK4145-Sanntid/README.md

-# TTK4145-Sanntid: The Elevators are Evolving...
+# TTK4145-Sanntid: The Elevators are Evolving

 ## Main Task
 Create software for controlling multiple elevators working in parallel across multiple floors.